Types of Degrees/Credentials

-These short-term, for-credit programs focus on one particular occupation and can take less than a year to complete if attending full-time.
+These short-term programs focus on one particular occupation and can take less than a year to complete if attending full-time.

 Certificates provide a streamlined education to enhance jobs skills.
-Whether you are changing career focus or staying in your current field, each technical college offers a variety of certificate options, including non-credit, for-credit and for-credit pathway certificates that can be applied to other higher degree or diploma.
+Whether you are changing career focus or staying in your current field, each technical college offers a variety of certificate options.

 Liberal Arts Transfer (Associate of Arts or Associate of Science)